ecoiahq/content-ops-starter/content/pages/index.md

     subtitle: ''
     text: >+
       <div style="text-align: center">Our innovative funding mechanism,
-      EcoiaFund™, empowers our clients to transform creative campaigns into direct contributions at the grassroots level.
-With each project we deliver, we leverage blockchain technology to directly support causes worldwide– at no extra cost.</div>
+      EcoiaFund™, empowers clients to turn creative campaigns into direct grassroots contributions.
+With every project we deliver, we harness blockchain technology to support global causes—at no extra cost.</div>

     badge:
       label: ''